-How to Unlock the Five Senses in Your Writing
+How to Unlock All 5 Senses in Your Writing

 Write With Taste

-Describing taste can be a fun way to keep your reader intrigued in the details.
-So often we neglect or even simply forget to describe the way something might taste or what that taste means.
+Describing taste can be a fun way to keep your reader intrigued by the details.
+So often we forget to describe the way something might taste or what that taste means.
+We can write straightforward description of how a character is experiencing a taste, or consider other ways to convey it.

-This might be awful, but my favorite way to describe what something tastes like is by use of a metaphor.
-My favorite comedian, Tim Hawkins, compares the flavor and taste of a Krispy Kreme donut to “eating a baby angel.”
+My favorite way to describe what something tastes like is with a metaphor.
+This might be awful, but my favorite comedian, Tim Hawkins, compares the flavor and taste of a Krispy Kreme donut to “eating a baby angel.”
 How true is that, though?

-My roommate describes her tomato soup like “just coming in from a blizzard, kicking your boots off, and sitting in front of the fire.”
+My roommate describes her hot tomato soup as “coming in from a blizzard, kicking your boots off, and sitting in front of the fire.”

-The metaphors we use have the power to transport even our readers to places that evoke memories and emotion from their own life, allowing a deeper connection to be made.
+The metaphors we use have the power to transport our readers to places that evoke memories and emotion from their own lives, allowing a deeper connection to be made.

+The next time you sit down to eat your favorite food, see if you can capture the literal tasting notes of the food as specifically as possible and then consider how that taste makes you feel.

+Quick tip: cook books and recipe websites are terrific places to study how to write about taste if you get stuck.

 Write With Smell

 Generally we categorize smells into two options: good or bad.
-But I believe that even smells can help tell stories.
+But smells can be a powerful tool to help you tell stories.

+Consider the last time you caught a whiff of something that took you back in time: mothballs reminding you of your grandparents’ attic, sour milk’s stench like the cafeteria trashcans in primary school, or the earthy smell of fresh-turned soil ready for planting.

-When you begin to describe a scene close your eyes and envision all of the possible smells that surround you.
+When you begin to describe a scene, close your eyes and envision all of the possible smells that surround you.
 Smells do not only describe food and body odor; they can be used to describe the weather, a room, or a situation.

-Try describing some smells yourself.
-How else do you think the phrase “this smells fishy” was coined?
+Try describing some smells yourself, paying attention to both the source of the smell and why it’s there.

 Write With Sound

-The most popular way to describe sounds in writing is with the use of onomatopoeia.
+The most popular way to describe sounds in writing may be through the use of onomatopoeia.
+Onomatopoeia occurs when the word makes the sound it denotes, such as slam or pop.
 And those are fun, especially when making up your own.

-Besides onomatopoeia, I never thought there was another way to really describe sound, until I started really listening.
+Besides onomatopoeia, I never thought there was another way to really describe sound until I started really listening.

 There are noises all around you.
 As I write this, I hear the click of keys, the low hum of the air conditioner, the whoosh of a car passing by, soft laughter from another room—the soundtrack of a quiet, peaceful morning.